rive-app/help-center/runtimes/playback.md

 You can also provide callback to receive notification when certain events have occurred:

-* `onload` when a rive file has been loaded and initialized; it's now ready for playback
+* `onLoad` when a rive file has been loaded and initialized; it's now ready for playback
-* `onplay` when one or more animations play; provides a list of animations
+* `onPlay` when one or more animations play; provides a list of animations
-* `onpause` when one or more animations pause; provides a list of animations
+* `onPause` when one or more animations pause; provides a list of animations
-* `onloop` when an animation loops; provides the animation name
+* `onLoop` when an animation loops; provides the animation name

 {% tabs %}
-{% tab title="web" %}
+{% tab title="Web" %}
 ```markup
 <!doctype html>
 <html lang="en">